freshkii/Snake/README.md

 ## Requirements
 ### Python
-Pyton is a high-level programming language.
-If you don't have installed it do it from the [official site](https://www.python.org/downloads/).
+Python is a high-level programming language.
+If you haven't already installed it, you can do it from the [official site](https://www.python.org/downloads/).
 ### Pip
-Pip is a popular pyton package manager.
-You can install by install the get-pip.py file and running this command :
+Pip is a popular python package manager you can install by dowloading the [get-pip.py file](https://bootstrap.pypa.io/get-pip.py) and executing it with from the shell:

 Windows
 ```bash